wawjr3d/jquery.autocomplete/README.md

 ####itemValue
-How to calculate input's actual value from data item.
+How to calculate individual result's actual value from underlying `item`.
+The signature of `itemValue` is `item`. `item` refers to the current result's underlying raw data.
 **Default:**

 	function(item) {